All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

 We get sodium in our diet, from table salt (sodium chloride or NaCl), and to some degree from most of the foods that we eat.
 Most people have an adequate intake of sodium.
-The body uses what it requires and the kidneys excrete the rest in the urine to maintain the sodium concentration in blood within a very narrow range.
+The body uses what it requires and the kidneys eliminate the rest in the urine.
+The body tries to keep the blood sodium within a very narrow concentration range.
 It does this by:

-- Producing hormones that can increase (natriuretic peptides) or decrease (aldosterone) sodium losses in urine
+- Producing hormones that can increase (natriuretic peptides) or decrease (aldosterone) the amount of sodium eliminated in urine

-- Producing a hormone that prevents water losses (antidiuretic hormone, ADH)
+- Producing a hormone that prevents water losses (antidiuretic hormone, ADH, sometimes called vasopressin)

-- Controlling thirst; even a 1% increase in blood sodium will make you thirsty and cause you to drink water, returning your sodium level to normal.
+- Controlling thirst; even a 1% increase in blood sodium will make a person thirsty and cause that person to drink water, returning the sodium level to normal.

-Abnormal blood sodium is usually due to some problem with one of these control systems.
+Abnormal blood sodium is usually due to some problem with one of these systems.
 When the level of sodium in the blood changes, the water content in the body also changes.
-These changes can be associated with dehydration or edema, especially in the legs.
+These changes can be associated with too little fluid (dehydration) or with too much fluid (edema), often resulting in swelling in the legs.

 How is the sample collected for testing?